dev-diaries/web/_social-posts/conditional-logic-in-dockerfile.md

 {:.post-content}
 Read this Stackoverflow answer about it <a href="{{page.docs}}" target="_blank">here</a>.
-It should be noted that using conditional logic in a Dockerfile forces the Dockerfile to be built each time when normally if nothing changed it would be changed.
+It should be noted that using conditional logic in a Dockerfile forces the Dockerfile to be built each time when normally if nothing changed it would be cached.
 Because this build-arg is dynamic the Docker build step cannot be cached.
 In short, using conditional logic in your Dockerfile will slow down the build.